adityanathan/COP290-Image-Processing-Library/README.md

    * If the arguments for number of rows is lesser than the actual dimensions of the matrix in the input file, then the program will only take the necessary amount of data and omit the rest.

- **Note**: The header file provided has not been linked to the cpp file and it is meant only as reference for the user for the various functions which have been used in the code.

  **Note**: Sample input files have been provided.
-The output will be displayed on the terminal and will be given in a text file output.txt in the same format as specified for input: vectors as single values in each line of the output file and matrices in column major order in each line of the output file
+The output will also be displayed on the terminal and will be given in a text file output.txt in the same format as specified for input: vectors as single values in each line of the output file and matrices in column major order in each line of the output file

- export LD_LIBRARY_PATH=/opt/OpenBLAS/lib/
- export MKLROOT=~/intel/mkl/
+ **WARNING**: pthreads implementation is mildly buggy.
+It occasionally fails to assign values to last 2-3 entries in the matrix.